astronomer/docs/learn/managing-airflow-code.md

 ## Reusing code

 Code such as custom hooks, operators, or DAG templates that are reused between projects should be stored in a repository that's separate from your individual project repositories.
 This ensures that any changes to the re-used code only need to be made once and are applied across all projects where that code is used.
+Read [Sharing code across projects](https://docs.astronomer.io/learn/sharing-code-multiple-projects) about how to structure and set up a project for shared code.

-You can pull code from separate repositories into one of your Airflow projects.
+You can pull code from separate repositories into your Airflow projects.
 If you are working with Astronomer, see [Customize your image on Astronomer Software](https://docs.astronomer.io/software/customize-image#build-from-a-private-repository).
 Depending on your repository setup, it may also be possible to manage this with your CI/CD tool.

 ## Development flow